 So how does one differentiate?

-When everyone’s using software that generally does the same thing, similar editing techniques, similar camera equipment, similar social media platforms, how do we differentiate?
+When everyone’s using software that generally does the same thing, similar editing workflows, similar camera equipment, similar social media platforms, how do we differentiate?

 The stories we tell are the difference factor that separates your work from anyone else in the market.
 Video production can be defined as the process of creating a video by capturing moving images and creating combinations of these images into a final product.